 Sharon Levine, Ph.D.

 In addition to clinical services, Dr. Levine is passionate about community outreach, mentorship, and teaching.
 She has conducted research examining the value of classroom-based mindfulness interventions and the implementation of trauma-informed student supports.
-Currently, she is also involved in a local initiative aiming to increase access to mental health services in rural schools.
-Prior to her doctoral training, she was a middle and high school English teacher, a counselor for first-generation college students, and an instructional coach for first-year, K-12 teachers.
-Dr. Levine is a proud graduate of the Mississippi Teacher Corps program and sees her background in the classroom as invaluable to her clinical work.
+Currently, she is also involved in a local initiative that aims to increase access to mental health services in rural schools.
+Prior to her doctoral training, she was a middle and high school English teacher, an academic counselor for first-generation college students, and an instructional coach for first-year, K-12 teachers.
+Dr. Levine is proud to have started her professional career as a teacher and sees her background in the classroom as invaluable to her clinical work.